Governor Ivey Announces Economy Gained 54,100 Jobs in 2022, January’s Unemployment Rate Holds Steady at 2.6%

 MONTGOMERY – Governor Kay Ivey announced today that Alabama’s preliminary, seasonally adjusted January unemployment rate is 2.6%, unchanged from December 2022’s revised rate, and also unchanged from January 2022’s rate.
 January’s rate represents 58,411 unemployed persons compared to 59,986 in December and 60,270 in January 2022.

-“I’m proud to kick off 2023 with a continuation of Alabama’s lowest ever unemployment rate,” said Governor Ivey.
+“I’m proud to kick off 2023 with a continuation of Alabama’s unemployment rate holding steady,” said Governor Ivey.
 “We have been enjoying a period of low unemployment, high wages, and high jobs count for some time now, and I believe that more is yet to come.
 We will not back down on our commitment to continue to bring quality, high-paying jobs to Alabama.”

 Over the year, wage and salary employment increased 54,100, with gains in the manufacturing sector (+10,400), the professional and business services sector (+8,700) and the private education and health services sector (+7,500), among others.